etetoolkit/ete/doc/faqs/index.rst

 ----------------------------------

 Yes, starting from version 2.1, ete can render trees in circular mode.
-Currently, ETE version 2.1 is being tested and documented, but you can download it and use from http://pypi.python.org/pypi/ete2a1 or by executing "easy_install -U ete2a1".
+Install the latest version from http://pypi.python.org/pypi/ete_dev or by executing ``easy_install -U ete_dev``.